-These quick fish wraps with sardines are an easy, healthy lunch on the go!
+These quick sardine fish wraps are an easy, healthy lunch on the go!
 They’re perfect as a packed lunch for work, and are ideal for road trips and camping.

 This post is sponsored by King Oscar.